-- Use contextual data to improve the ways in which we provide support to individuals and groups of students; - Monitor achievement data by ethnicity, gender and disability and action any gaps;

-- Take account of the achievement of all students when planning for future learning and setting challenging targets; - Ensure equality of access for all students and prepare them for life in a diverse society; - Use materials that reflect the diversity of the school, population and local community across all protected characteristics, without stereotyping; - Promote attitudes and values that will challenge racist and other discriminatory behaviour or prejudice; - Provide opportunities for students to appreciate their own culture and celebrate the diversity of other cultures; - Seek to involve all parents in supporting their child's education; - Encouraging classroom and staffroom discussion of equality issues which reflect on social stereotypes, expectations and the impact on learning; - Including teaching and classroom-based approaches appropriate for the whole school population, which are inclusive and reflective of our students - Set up, promote and encourage the work of our Diversity Ambassadors staff who work together to ensure our curriculum fulfils the above points and ensures that each child's can 'see' themselves in our curriculum.
+- Use contextual data to improve the ways in which we provide support to individuals and groups of students; - Monitor achievement data by ethnicity, gender and disability and action any gaps; - Take account of the achievement of all students when planning for future learning and setting challenging targets; - Ensure equality of access for all students and prepare them for life in a diverse society; - Use materials that reflect the diversity of the school, population and local community across all protected characteristics, without stereotyping; - Promote attitudes and values that will challenge racist and other discriminatory behaviour or prejudice; - Provide opportunities for students to appreciate their own culture and celebrate the diversity of other cultures; - Seek to involve all parents in supporting their child's education; - Encouraging classroom and staffroom discussion of equality issues which reflect on social stereotypes, expectations and the impact on learning; - Including teaching and classroom-based approaches appropriate for the whole school population, which are inclusive and reflective of our students - Set up, promote and encourage the work of our Diversity Ambassadors staff who work together to ensure our curriculum fulfils the above points and ensures that each child's can 'see' themselves in our curriculum.

 - 1.1.
-Diversity Ambassadors meet once per half term to work together on curriculum development to make our curriculum more diverse and inclusive. - 1.2.
-Diversity Ambassadors share this work across the staff body each half term. - 1.3.
-PSHE review for 2021/22 tracks representation across each protected characteristic. - 1.4.
+EDI Lead (Assistant Headteacher) leads Conscious Curriculum working group which meet every half term. - 1.2.
+Student Diversity Leaders meet once per half term with EDI Lead. - 1.3.
+PSHE review for 2024/25 tracks representation across each protected characteristic. - 1.4.
 Each DC analysis is reviewed by PP, SEND, ethnicity and gender.